Justice

 The Office of the Correctional Investigator (OCI) issued recommendations to enhance the use of Section 81 to form additional agreements with Indigenous organizations for the care and custody of Indigenous offenders.

-The House of Commons Standing Committee on the Status of Women put forward a list of recommendations on how to improve Indigenous women's access to and treatment in the federal justice system as well as their treatment in the federal correctional system; which is documented in their report A Call to Action: Reconciliation with Indigenous Women in the Federal Justice and Correctional Systems.
-Of those 96 recommendations, 5 directly implicate Healing Lodges.
+The House of Commons Standing Committee on the Status of Women put forward a list of recommendations on how to improve Indigenous women's access to and treatment in the federal justice system as well as their treatment in the federal correctional system.
+This list is documented in their report A Call to Action: Reconciliation with Indigenous Women in the Federal Justice and Correctional Systems and includes a total of 96 recommendations, 5 of which directly implicate Healing Lodges.

 CSC recently conducted a research study to examine community outcomes of Healing Lodge residents compared to both male and female federally incarcerated Indigenous persons.
 The study concluded that both men and women Healing Lodge residents participated significantly more in personal and spiritual development prior to their release.